Software Company Founder in Quebec with a $5M Share Sale: Navigating the 53.31% Top Rate in 2026

 5. Not coordinating with Revenu Québec installment requirements

-Marc's $5M Quebec software company sale at the 53.31% top rate produces a tax bill of approximately $1,310,000 after the $1.25M LCGE shelters the first quarter of the gain.
-The effective tax rate on the exposed $3.75M of gain is approximately 34.9% — driven by the 66.67% inclusion rate on 93% of the taxable gain.
+Marc's $5M Quebec software company sale at the 53.31% top rate produces a tax bill of approximately $970,000 after the $1.25M LCGE shelters the first quarter of the gain.
+The effective tax rate on the exposed $3.75M of gain is approximately 25.7% — driven by Canada's flat 50% capital gains inclusion rate applying to all of the gain (the proposed June 2024 tier was cancelled by the federal government in March 2025).

 Quebec's advantage: zero probate on the post-sale estate through a notarial will, saving $50,000+ compared to Ontario or BC on a $3.5M estate.
 The lifetime income tax cost exceeds the probate savings, but the estate administration simplicity has real value for heirs.